NightKey/Server-monitoring-discord-bot/README.md

 |NETWORK           |Anything that interacts with the host's network.                       |
 |SOFTWARE          |Anything that interacts with the programs running on the host machine. |
 |BOT               |Anything that interacts with the bot's workings.                       |

+## UserName

+Returns the current name of the selected user, where the user's ID is match the given ID.

+## Remove

+Can be called with or without a specific name.
+If called with a command name, it attempts to remove the selected function.
+When called without any name, removes all functions linked to the socket it was called from.